Blacksmoke16/GESI/README.md

  * =planetSchematic(schematic_id, opt_headers) - Returns information on a planetary factory schematic.
     * schematic_id: ID of the schematic to get information on.
     * opt_headers: Optional paramater.
 Defaults to true.
 Boolean that determines if column headers are shown or not.

+##### Character:
+   * =characterBlueprints(opt_headers) - Returns a list of blueprints the character has.
+      * opt_headers: Optional paramater.
+Defaults to true.
+Boolean that determines if column headers are shown or not.

+##### Industry:
+   * =characterIndustryJobs(opt_headers) - Returns a list of industry jobs placed by a character.
+      * opt_headers: Optional paramater.
+Defaults to true.
+Boolean that determines if column headers are shown or not.

  ##### GESI Dropdown:
    * Authorize Sheet - Provides the link to navigate to to login and get your access token